refinedmods/refinedmods.github.io/refined-storage/wiki/Networks over long distances.md

 After linking, both areas have to stay chunkloaded.

 ## Using Refined Storage 1.7.x or 1.8.x?
-Cross dimensional functionality isn't available at the moment, this will return later.
+Cross dimensional functionality isn't available in this version.